Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 • Mandatory travel insurance (USD 44 per adult)

-• Everything not specifically mentioned
+• Anything not specifically listed above

 Price and payment

-Program with Zanzibar extension (14 days):
+With Zanzibar extension (14 days):

 Frequently asked questions